THE FOURTH GENERAL REPORT

 At the Shanti Ashrama, California, no regular summer classes were held, but groups of Vedanta students made pilgrimages there from time to time and spent a few days in seclusion and meditation by living a practical spiritual life amidst the quiet and silence of this blessed spot.

-(d) The Vedanta Centre, Boston, Mass.—During the years
+•(d) The Vedanta Centre, Boston, Mass.—During the years

-under report Swami Paramananda, the Swami-in-charge
+under report Swami Paramananda, the Swami-in-charger crossed

-the continent many times with halts along the way at St. Louis,
+the continent many times with halts along the way at St. Louis,IvOuisville, Dayton, Utica, Syracuse, Buffalo, Chicago8, etc.,where he lectured before various organisations, ever widening thecentre's field of public work. . '

-IvOuisville, Dayton, Utica, Syracuse, Buffalo, Chicago8, etc.,where he lectured before various organisations, ever widening thecentre's field of public work. . '
+the continent many times with halts along the way at St. Louis,IvOuisville, Dayton, Utica, Syracuse, Buffalo, Chicago8, etc.,where he lectured before various organisations, ever widening thecentre's field of public work. . '

 [ 20 ]